anandray/web3-eg/documentation/getting-started/setup.md

 # Setup

 In order to use the web3.js API for your specific need you may have to follow some setup steps.
 Keep in mind that the web3.js library doesn't interact with Ethereum itself!
-It works as a wrapper that makes it easy to talk with network nodes.
+It works as a wrapper that makes it simple to talk with network nodes.

-If you already know how blockchain nodes work, you can skip ahead to [node connection](#connecting-to-a-node).
+If you already know how blockchain nodes work, you can skip ahead to [node connection](connect.md).

 ### Introduction to Blockchain Nodes